SmartTrafficPY/smartcity-asuncion/README.md

 ### Postgresql

-Make sure you have postgres with:
+Make sure you have postgres 10 with:

 ```
-$ sudo apt-get install -y postgresql-client
+$ sudo apt-get install -y postgresql-client-10
 $ psql --version
 ```